 LUNCH ON THE GO

-Downtown Montreal is full of small restaurants and the workers who get out of the office towers at lunch time form long queues that can be intimidating.
+Downtown Montreal is full of small restaurants and the workers who get out of the office towers at lunchtime form long queues that can be intimidating.
 It can also be difficult to distinguish between a good restaurant and a poor one.
-Here’s a guide of downtown on-the-go lunch spots.
+Here’s a guide to downtown on-the-go lunch spots.

 Located on McGill Street near Victoria Square, Brit & Chips offers the full English fish & chips experience.
 Thick-cut fries, huge fish fillets, a range of choices of different fish and sauces, and several imported beers: it is a true copy of the nicer chip shops found throughout Britain.
 Prices are respectable and portions are gargantuan.

 It’s also a chip shop that offers fish & chips.
 A few years ago, there were very few fish & chips spots in Montreal; today, we are graced with two excellent options.
 The sauces are all excellent and the malt vinegar so dear to English is king.